florianakos/nodejs-streaming-etl/README.md

 # nodejs-streaming-etl

-A repo shocasing use of NodeJS streams to perform an ETL migration of data from one database to another.
+A repo showcasing the use of native Node.js streams to perform an ETL migration of data from a NoSQL database (DynamoDB) to a SQL database (Postgres).

+TODO:...